g2nb/docs/docs/jupyter-users.md

 Entering this into a code cell will return a reference to a GPJob object.

--   For more information on using the GenePattern Python library, see the [GenePattern Programmer's Guide](http://genepattern.org/programmers-guide#_Using_GenePattern_from_Python).
+-   For more information on using the g2nb Python library, see the [GenePattern Programmer's Guide](http://genepattern.org/programmers-guide#_Using_GenePattern_from_Python).
 -   A notebook providing a [tutorial for using the GenePattern Python Library](https://github.com/genepattern/example-notebooks/blob/master/GenePattern%20Python%20Tutorial.ipynb) is also available.